 Real estate was, for years, considered to be a man’s world.
 It was a difficult occupation for women to break into initially.
 Thankfully, over time the field has become wide open and developed into more of a woman’s domain.
-Females aspiring to be realtors had to work hard to prove themselves, but finally we have evolved into a force with which to be reckoned.
+Females aspiring to be realtors had to work hard to prove themselves, but finally, we have evolved into a force with which to be reckoned.

 I spent years in the corporate world, working as an administrative assistant for a demanding executive and being treated as less than.
-Finally I decided, after many tears and much frustration, to make an attempt to become my own boss.
+Finally, I decided, after many tears and much frustration, to make an attempt to become my own boss.
 It sounded like a good plan at the time.

 As I was struggling with the desire for a new career, I noticed that there were several houses for sale in the area that I would pass through on my way to work each day.
 I have always enjoyed working with numbers, and I had only enough knowledge of legalese so as not to be afraid of learning more.
 So a dream was conceived.
 This was, incidentally, before the housing market went south.

 After completing the rigorous courses, and finally passing the exam, I earned my credentials.
 At that point, and after chewing off all my fingernails, I knew it was time to give birth to the dream.
-So with major butterflies, I resigned from the nine to five world.
-My life as a work at home real estate agent, while not exactly what I pictured as I waited on the boss hand and foot, has not been bad at all.
+So with major butterflies, I resigned from the nine-to-five world.
+My life as a work-at-home real estate agent, while not exactly what I pictured as I waited on the boss hand and foot, has not been bad at all.
 I quickly realized that self-employment has a whole different set of problems from public work.

 There are many business expenses that have to come off the top of my paycheck, which is calculated from a percentage of the sale price of the home or property, which I am handling.
 Among these are insurances and self-employment taxes.
-Occasionally, I may purchase some decorative items to display in an empty house or office, which adds to the ambience and may encourage the buyer to see the potential there.
-I try to save these items for reuse, although I have had to sacrifice some to establish good will when the buyer fell in love with them.
+Occasionally, I may purchase some decorative items to display in an empty house or office, which adds to the ambiance and may encourage the buyer to see the potential there.
+I try to save these items for reuse, although I have had to sacrifice some to establish goodwill when the buyer fell in love with them.

 Many times I spend Saturdays re-cleaning an empty house or building, which has already been cleaned, just not to my liking.
-Many potential buyers only have nights and weekends to tour property.
+Many potential buyers only have nights and weekends to tour the property.
 So naturally, that puts me working some nights and a lot of weekends.
 When they are looking, I am there on the job.

 On the nights that I am at home and able to enjoy dinner with my family, the phone usually rings at least once or twice with an interested or just curious potential customer on the other end.
-When you are self-employed and work from home, you always answer your phone.
+When you are self-employed and work-from-home, you always answer your phone.

 Then there are the weeks, and sometimes a couple of months at a time, when I don’t sell anything.
 Of course, that means no paycheck for me.

 So why do I continue to be a real estate agent?
 I do it because it gives me a freedom that my “real job” never did.
 If I have a serious conflict, or if I just need a play date really badly, I can re-schedule my appointments.
-Once in a while, a client may get snarky, but usually they are happy to re-schedule if I can offer them an immediate and convenient option.
+Once in a while, a client may get snarky, but usually, they are happy to re-schedule if I can offer them an immediate and convenient option.

-I love that feeling I get from helping a couple or a family to find their dream home, whether it is the first time, or the second or third time they have found their dream.
+I love that feeling I get from helping a couple or a family to find their dream home, whether it is the first time or the second or third time they have found their dream.
 Sometimes a family may be relocating out of necessity and under stress.
 That is when I try to provide that extra touch of helpfulness and compassion of which we are all in need at some point in our lives.
 I also like to assemble packets of useful information about the area for newcomers.
 I just believe it pays to be nice and go the extra mile.
-With a little planning and budgeting, and some doing without, I have been able to make it through the down times, which leaves me feeling very thankful.
+With a little planning and budgeting, and some doing without, I have been able to make it through the downtimes, which leaves me feeling very thankful.